EkoCommunications/AmityAndroidJet/rxremotemediator/README.md

 ### Sample

-In this sample we assume we need to build a book store application with a simple paginated list of books with a filter function that allows user to only see a list of books with a specific title and category.
-First, let's create a book `Entity` which has three variables: bookId, title and category as well as a book `Dao` with two basic functions: query and insert.
+In this sample we assume we need to build a book store application with a simple paginated list of books with a filter function that allows a user to only see a list of books with a specific title and category.
+First, let's create a book `Entity` which has 3 variables: bookId, title and category as well as a book `Dao` with 2 basic functions: query and insert.

 ```code
 @Entity(